-In evaluating director candidates and considering incumbent directors for nomination, the Board and the Governance Committee consider a variety of factors as discussed above under "Governance Committee."
+In evaluating director candidates and considering incumbent directors for nomination, the Board and the Governance Committee consider a variety of factors as discussed above under "Governance Committee".
 Among other things, the Board has determined that it is important to have individuals with the following skills, qualifications and experiences on the Board:

 - Industry Experience and/or Company Knowledge.
-It is important for our directors to have knowledge of the Company and the online auction marketplace industry in order to understand the Company's business, operations and strategy.
-50% of our directors have this experience. - Senior Leadership Experience.
+It is important for our directors to know the Company and the online auction marketplace industry to understand its business, operations, and strategy.
+Three of our directors (37.5%) have this experience. - Senior Leadership Experience.
 It is important for our directors to have successfully served in senior leadership roles at other organizations, which demonstrates strong abilities to motivate and manage others and to identify and develop leadership qualities in others.
-100% of our directors have this experience. - High-Growth Company Experience.
-As a high-growth company, it is important for our directors to have experience with other companies that have undergone periods of significant growth because they can provide insight on the challenges faced by companies in these situations, including how to balance strategic acquisitions with organic growth, manage expectations about the scope, speed and success of our growth strategy, and leverage operational infrastructure to support expansion.
-100% of our directors have this experience. - U.S. Public Company Board Service Experience.
-Directors who have served on other public company boards can offer advice and perspective regarding board dynamics and operations; the relationship between the Board and management; and other matters, including corporate governance, executive compensation and oversight of strategic, operational and compliance-related matters.
-50% of our directors have this experience.
+All of our directors (100%) have this experience. - High-Growth Company Experience.
+As a high-growth company, it is important for our directors to have experience with other companies that have undergone periods of significant growth because they can provide insight on the challenges faced by companies in these situations, including how to balance strategic acquisitions with organic growth, manage expectations about the scope, speed, and success of our growth strategy, and leverage operational infrastructure to support expansion.
+All of our directors (100%) have this experience.

-- Media and Technology Experience.
+- U.S. Public Company Board Service Experience.
+Directors who have served on other public company boards can offer advice and perspective regarding board dynamics and operations; the relationship between the Board and management; and other matters, including corporate governance, executive compensation, and oversight of strategic, operational, and compliance-related matters.
+Three of our directors (37.5%) have this experience. - Media and Technology Experience.
 As the Company is a provider of online marketplaces, it is important for our directors to have media and technology experience, especially as this experience relates to the Internet.
-100% of our directors have this experience. - Financial and/or Accounting Experience.
+All of our directors (100%) have this experience. - Financial and/or Accounting Experience.
 It is important for our directors to have knowledge of finance and financial reporting processes to enable them to understand and evaluate the Company's capital structure and to oversee the preparation of our financial statements.
-75% of our directors have this experience. - Data Analytics and E-commerce Marketing Experience.
-With the continued growing importance of data analytics and e-commerce marketing in the Company's business strategy, it is important for our directors to have experience in this area.
-25% of our directors have this experience.
+Seven of our directors (87.5%) have this experience. - Data Analytics and E-commerce Marketing Experience.
+With the continued growing importance of data analytics and ecommerce marketing in the Company's business strategy, it is important for our directors to have experience in this area.
+Two of our directors (25%) of our directors have this experience.

 Name Industry Experience and/or Company Knowledge Senior Leadership Experience High-Growth Company Experience U.S. Public Company Board Service Experience Media and Technology Experience Financial and/or Accounting Experience Data Analytics and E-commerce Marketing Experience

 Mr. Angrick • • • • •

 Mr. Clough • • • • •

 Ms. Dyer • • • •

 Mr. Ellis • • • • •

-Mr. Gross • • • • •
+Mr. Fall • • • •

 Ms. Infante • • • • •

 Mr. Kolodzieski • • • • • •

 Mr. Mateus-Tique • • • • •